Pauan/ar/lib/nuit/README.md

         "11 - Secret of the Forest",
         "36 - The Brink of Time"]
     ]

+The implicit list has the same rules as an explicit list, such as: all sub-expressions must have the same indent, empty lines are ignored, etc.

+---

 That's it!
 The only thing left to describe is some Unicode stuff.